IT-DecisionTelecom/DecisionTelecom-CSharp/README.md

 -----

-We have put some self-explanatory usage examples in the *DecisionTelecom.Examples* project, but here is a quick reference on how IT-Decision Telecom client works.
+We have put some self-explanatory usage examples in the *DecisionTelecom.Examples* project, but here is a quick reference on how IT-Decision Telecom clients work.
 First, you need to create a required client.
 Be sure to use real login, password and access key.

 ```csharp